 - Measure the length of your face.
 This is the distance between your hairline to the lower point of your chin.

 - Compare the 2 measurements.
 Most people’s forehead makes up about 25% of the length of their faces.
-If you get a higher percentage than this, you may have a higher headline which exposes your forehead.
+If you get a higher percentage than this, you may have a higher headline that exposes your forehead.

 Tip: If you can’t do this in front of a mirror, simply take a picture of your face and measure it on the computer screen.
 You can also print out the picture and measure it on paper.